frmccann/PPO-PyTorch/README.md

 gym 0.10.8
 Pillow 5.3.0
 ```

+The code is based off of this repository https://github.com/nikhilbarhate99/PPO-PyTorch.
+I simply deleted the policy gradient and clipping parts and rewrote them
 ## WriteUp
 Please look at the attached PDF for answers to the questions and more info.